BART Bike Station/Pathway Project

 - A new public plaza to serve as a community gathering place and safe pedestrian-oriented transition between the Town Center Pathway and the BART station.
 The public plaza will be constructed on 19 BART permit parking spaces that will be removed to create the plaza and vehicle turnaround.

-- A new secure Bike Station at the Lafayette BART station's south entrance, with space for up to 82 bicycles.
+- A new secure Bike Station at the Lafayette BART station's south entrance, with space for up to 82 bicycles (click HERE for artist's rendering).

-- An art installation in the public plaza.
+- An art installation in the public plaza (click HERE for artist's rendering).

 The planning of this project began in 2014, when the Town Center condominium project was under review.
 As a condition of approval, and within their property, the Town Center developers were required to upgrade a narrow asphalt pathway leading to BART by widening and resurfacing it and adding benches and landscaping.
 That segment of the pathway was completed in 2018.
 At that time, and given that the last leg of the pedestrian/bicycle connection from downtown to the BART station remained unimproved, unattractive and not compliant with ADA requirements, Lafayette, BART and EBMUD initiated the Town Center and BART Bike Station Project.